pandas-dev/pandas/doc/source/basics.rst

 .. _basics.working_with_options:

 Introduced in 0.10.0, pandas supports a new system for working with options.
+Options have a full "dotted-style", case-insensitive name (e.g. ``display.max_rows``),

+You can get/set options directly as attributes of the top-level ``options`` attribute:

+.. ipython:: python

+   import pandas as pd
+   pd.options.display.max_rows
+   pd.options.display.max_rows = 999
+   pd.options.display.max_rows

-The 4 relavent functions are available directly from the ``pandas`` namespace, and they are:
+There is also an API composed of 4 relavent functions, available directly from the ``pandas`` namespace, and they are:

 - ``get_option`` / ``set_option`` - get/set the value of a single option.
 - ``reset_option`` - reset one or more options to their default value.